Trust these IREB Free PDF and go for actual test.

 Requirements engineering as the first step of system development crucially influences the success of the development project.
 The four core disciplines of requirements engineering are: elicitation, documentation, verification and validation management.
 Professionalism in requirements engineering avoid defects in system analysis and establishes a structured proceeding from project idea to a valuable set of requirements.
 Quality characteristics are defined for a single requirement as well as for the requirements specification as a whole.

-You can prepare for the exams by attending a training course with a recognised IREB® training provider for IREB® Requirements Engineering - Foundation Level; participants will have relevant content and Topics clearly explained and taught to them.
+You can prepare for the exams by attending a training course with a recognised IREB® training provider for IREB® Requirements Engineering - Foundation Level; participants will have relevant content and syllabus clearly explained and taught to them.
 The syllabus covers the important foundations in requirements engineering: differentiation between the system and system context, establishment and documentation of requirements, as well as their testing and management and the tool support available.The test is available on Pearson Vue for anyone wishing to self-study.

 The IREB® Certified Professional for Requirements Engineering - Foundation Level certification is a prerequisite for taking the three IREB® Advanced Level courses: Requirements Modelling, Requirements Management, Requirements Elicitation & Consolidation.